Aryan-Deshpande/HandWritten/README.md

 ```

 ### Running the application for production purpose
-- Make sure that a python server for windows / unix.
+- Make sure that a python server for windows / unix is used instead of flasks developement server.
 Here you can install gunicorn, which is a python server for UNIX.
 ```sh
 pip install gunicorn \
 && gunicorn --bind 0.0.0.0:5000 server:app --timeout 600 --workers 2